mmuflih/mmuflih/README.md

-- 👋 Hi, I’m @mmuflih
+- 👋  Hi, I’m Muflih Kholidin
 - 👀  I’m interested in research and technology
 - 🌱  I’m currently learning golang
 - 📫  Feel free to contact me at mmuflic@gmail.com

 <!---
 mmuflih/mmuflih is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.